-Next to the seatbelt, airbags are the most important safety feature found inside your vehicle.
+Next, to the seatbelt, airbags are the most important safety feature found inside your vehicle.
 Airbags prevent a countless number of deaths each year.
-Unfortunately, there is a lot of speculation surrounding airbags.
+Unfortunately, there are a lot of speculation surrounding airbags.
 Discover more about how your car’s airbags work to help reduce bodily harm during a car collision by reading these airbag myths and facts.

 Myth: You Must Wear a Seatbelt for the Airbag to Function

 Though you should always wear a seatbelt to give yourself the best protection in the event of a collision, airbags will work even if your seatbelt isn’t connected.
 Airbag sensors sense sudden deceleration and impact before telling the airbags to deploy.

 Fact: The Airbag Light Lets You Know when the Airbag Isn’t Working

 Pay close attention to the airbag light on your car’s instrument panel.
 Your car is equipped with an airbag sensor that continually monitors the airbag system while the vehicle is running.
 If the airbag light on your dashboard flashes after you start your car, or if you don’t see the light come on at all, you should visit a car repair shop as soon as possible to make sure your airbag system is in good working condition.

 Myth: Side Airbags Are Mandatory on Today’s Cars